 SoFi vs. Robinhood: Services & Features

 Robinhood and SoFi both have their limitations in terms of investment opportunities.
 SoFi offers two avenues for investing styles: automated and active accounts.
 The former allows you to pick a portfolio and then take on a passive role as the money comes in.
-In contrast, the active accounts are self-directed, where you can choose which assets to trade in.
+In contrast, active accounts are self-directed, where you can choose which assets to trade in.
 You have the options of stocks, ETFs and cryptocurrency.

 With SoFi, you also have the option to invest in retirement accounts.
-That includes Traditional IRAs, Roth IRAs, SEP IRAs and Traditional Rollover IRA.
+That includes Traditional IRAs, Roth IRAs, SEP IRAs and Traditional Rollover IRAs.
 You can set up an individual account to trade with or a joint account, like Community Property or Rights of Survivorship.
 So, while there is this additional option, the range of investment products is relatively limited.

 In comparison, Robinhood does not currently offer IRA products or joint accounts.
-However, it does offer options where its competitor does not.
+However, it does offer options that its competitor does not.
 It also allows extended trading hours so that you can trade during pre-market and after-hours sessions.

 Its premium account, Robinhood Gold, costs $5 a month and gives you access to margin trading as well as some higher-end features like Level II market data and Morningstar research.